3mdeb/96boards-docs-wiki/LatestSnapshots.md

 Then install the update using the downloaded files:

-Note: The ptable must be flashed first.<br/>
+Note: The ptable-linux.img must be flashed first.<br/>
 Note: The larger system file will take longer and will be loaded in several chunks due to its size.
 ```
 $ sudo fastboot flash ptable ptable-linux.img
 $ sudo fastboot flash boot boot-fat.uefi.img
 $ sudo fastboot flash system hikey-jessie_alip_2015MMDD-nnn.emmc.img
 ```
 When completed, power down the HiKey, remove Link 5-6 and power up the HiKey.
-If you wish to use a keyboard and mouse in the Type A USB ports remember to remove the microUSB cable.
+If you wish to use a keyboard and mouse in the Type A USB ports, remember to remove the microUSB cable.

 You may now use the updated OS.

 **Using an SD Card**

 The built-in HiKey eMMC boot software also enables booting a kernel and root file system installed on an SD card.
-If an SD card is installed at power up the HiKey board will boot the software on the SD Card rather than the software flashed in the eMMC.
+If an SD card is installed at power up the HiKey board will boot the software on the SD Card rather than the software flashed in the eMMC. <TODO: clarify this>

 This section describes how to prepare a bootable SD card.

 Download the following file onto your Linux PC from:
 [http://builds.96boards.org/releases/hikey/linaro/debian/latest](http://builds.96boards.org/releases/hikey/linaro/debian/latest)
   - hikey-jessie_alip_2015MMDD-nnn.img.gz
+  - hikey-jessie_developer_2015MMDD-nnn.img.gz

+Note: _developer version comes with no graphics UI; _alip version comes with LXDE UI.

 Unzip the .gz file.
 Install an SD card into your Linux PC.
 Make sure that you know the SD card device node before carrying out the next step.